MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 2. In the left column, select a site.

 3. Select **Hub**.
 The options that appear depend on whether the site you selected is registered as a hub site, or associated with a hub.
 The Hub menu lets you register a site as a hub site, associate it with a hub, change its hub association, and unregister it as a hub site.
-[More info about hubs](planning-hub-sites.md)
+For more information, see [More info about hubs](planning-hub-sites.md).

 ## View site details
 <a name="viewsitedetails"> </a>